hanielbaez/docs-1/configuration/README.md

 * Configure how distance functions work in different topologies using [Distance Functions](topology/distance-functions.md)

 {% hint style="info" %}
-Play around with simulations in HASH Index to get a feel for how these flags change simulation dynamics
+Play around with simulations in hIndex to get a feel for how these flags change simulation dynamics
 {% endhint %}